-Transmission System Guidelines 🕜 Xcel Energy Xcel Energy Operating Companies Interconnected Producer-()whed (Seneration (Sreater Version:13.
-0 File Name : XEL-POL-TransmissionInterconn ectionGuidelineGreat20MW Version 13.doc Page 10 of 81
+Transmission System Guidelines 🕗 Xcel Energy Xcel Energy Operating Companies Interconnection Guidelines for Transmission Interconnected Producer-Owned Generation Greater Version:16.0 Than 20 MW File Name: XEL-POL-TransmissionInterconne ectionGuidelineGreat20MW v16.doc Page 9 of 93

 Other electric utilities also serve these states, and in some areas the utilities operate highly interconnected networks.
 An Interconnection Customer must determine if the proposed generator will in fact interconnect to a transmission facility owned by an Xcel Energy operating company at the proposed location.
 If the generator will interconnect to a transmission facility owned by another utility, these Guidelines are not applicable.